-We will ask you for the contact details of an XHLED-affected male blood relative of yours who would be willing to participate in the comparator group.
-If you do not have such a relative or if your relative is not willing to take part in this study, please don't worry, this will not stop you from taking part.
+We will ask you for the contact details of an XLHED-affected male blood relative of yours who would be willing to participate in the comparator group.
+If you do not have this information or if your relative is unable to participate, this should not affect your participation in this study as comparator data may be obtained from other sources.

-You are an XLHED-affected male blood relative of a pregnant woman whose son will be treated in the study.
+• You are an XLHED-affected male blood relative of a pregnant woman whose son will be treated in the study